GuildCrafts/core-data-structures/data-structures.md

 ### Priority Node

 To implement a _standard_ priority queue, use a **priority node** data structure in your implementation.
-You don't need to write tests for this object or expose its interface in the public API.
 Use this interface as a reference:

 ```javascript
 const pizzaNode = new PriorityNode({data: "pizza", priority: 100})